-The CO 119 Safety and Mobility Project, a joint project between CDOT and RTD, is designing improvements to make traveling through the corridor safer for all modes and transit travel faster and more reliable.
+The CO 119 Safety and Mobility Improvements Project, a joint project between CDOT and RTD, is designing improvements to make traveling through the corridor safer for all modes and transit travel faster and more reliable.
 The project is designed to integrate with other active multimodal projects on the corridor to ensure community members can safely and reliably travel throughout the corridor using their mode(s) of choice.
-Funding has been secured for implementation of the CO 119 Safety and Mobility Project, which is expected to go to bid for construction in fall 2023.
+Funding has been secured for implementation of the CO 119 Safety and Mobility Improvements Project, which is expected to go to bid for construction in fall 2023.

 Mobility in the Corridor

-The CO 119 Safety and Mobility Project is being designed to integrate with these other projects on the Corridor:
+The CO 119 Safety and Mobility Improvements Project is being designed to integrate with these other projects on the Corridor:

 Community Advisory Committee

-Boulder County, Colorado Department of Transportation, and the Regional Transportation District are jointly hosting a community meeting to share the preliminary design plans for the CO 119 Safety and Mobility Project and CO 119 Bikeway Design Project.
-Design elements include bus queue bypass lanes, Bus Rapid Transit (BRT) stations, Park-n-Rides, a commuter bikeway, improved pedestrian crossings, and intersection improvements, including physically reconfiguring CO 52 and changing access at Airport Road and CO 119.
-During the meeting, the project team will present the design plans and show how the two projects work together to improve safety and enhance multimodal connectivity on the corridor.
+.

 Boulder County, CDOT, and RTD have established a Community Advisory Committee for the Colorado Highway 119 corridor between Boulder and Longmont.
 Composed of ten community members who live and/or work near the corridor, the committee serves as a focus group for the development of Boulder’s Commuter Bikeway and CDOT’s and RTD’s CO 119 Safety and Mobility Improvements Project.
 The committee anticipates meeting eight times between fall 2021 and spring 2023, and ensures the projects are shaped by diverse voices from a variety of community member perspectives, including people of color, people with mobility challenges, people of all ages and abilities, people who rely upon transit, the strong and confident bike commuter, and people interested in bicycling but who are uncomfortable bicycling on roads.